Terms of Service

 4. Korvos does not warrant that any generated document is free from error.
 Our liability for document errors is limited as set out in Section 14.

-11. Voice AI
+11. Voice AI (Future Capability)

 11.1 Disclosure